zaydalameddine/SQLDataAnalysis/README.md

 ## 3. File: CoolTShirts.sql

-Using touch attribution, map their customers’ journey: from initial visit to purchase in order to improve their marketing campaigns.
+Using touch attribution, I mapped their customers’ journey: from initial visit to purchase in order to improve their marketing campaigns.